Tooram Memorial Park

 Landscaped gardens have been developed for the purpose of memorialisation of cremated remains.

-Memorial pillars will be erected amongst the plants in our memorial garden.
+Memorial pillars are erected amongst the plants in our memorial garden.

 Tooram Memorial Park provides options for memorialising loved ones when there are no bodily remains.
-We welcome the use of our memorial gardens, niche pillars or surrounding bushland for the placement of memorial plaques.
+We welcome the use of our memorial gardens or niche pillars for the placement of memorial plaques.

 There is the option for a family site to be established for memorialisation.
 For example, consideration would be given to a seat, tree or garden art around which up to 6 plaques may be placed.